kawu/hist-pl/cluster-lang/DBSCAN-ERROR.md

 It can be easily seen that individual clusters are internally very "dense".
 They are also similar to each other, but not so much.

-Let's analyse the 'Abba' cluster:
+Let's analyse the 'Abba' cluster.
+The following list presents neighbours of distance 1 for each element of the cluster:

     Abba =>      Abby Abbą Abbę Abbo
     Abby => Abba      Abbą Abbę Abbo